marcopennekamp/lore/articles/typed-components.md

     }

     class Freezer {
-      const objects: List[Any has Temperature]
+      const objects: List[_ has Temperature]
       function update(): Unit = ... // For all objects, update temperature.
     }

 Even though a `EuropeanHuman` only has a temperature in celsius, we want to put it in the freezer.
-We need rule (3) to justify the subtyping `EuropeanHuman has CelciusTemperature <: Any has Temperature`.
+We need rule (3) to justify the subtyping `EuropeanHuman has CelciusTemperature <: _ has Temperature`.

 Because of rule (3), component references may not be changed from outside the class that defines the component.
 To see why, consider the following scenario: We want to implement the method `update` of `Freezer` from the example above, so we want to replace the temperature components in each object.
 But we don't know the actual type of the component, just that it is a subtype of `Temperature`.
 If we were able to replace it with, say, `FahrenheitTemperature`, all the `EuropeanHumans` would complain about a temperature system that is unknown to them, or more precisely, the runtime would not be able to assign an object of `FahrenheitTemperature` to a `CelsiusTemperature` variable, because Fahrenheit is certainly not Celsius.